-5 Awesome Campfire Cooking Equipment that You Can’t Live Without
+5 Awesome Campfire Cooking Equipment That You Can’t Live Without

 Outdoor camping is full of fun.
 Sitting in a group around the fire, watching the glow of flames, smelling spicy sizzling lambs steak; all are amazing activity.
 That’s what most of the people think when mentioning camping.
 Yes, cooking in a camp is really exciting.

 You may carry lots of fancy gear.
-But unless you have a plan to cook some specific dishes, how can you decide which utensils you should carry to your campsite cabin?
-The recipes will actually lead your way.
+But unless you have the plan to cook some specific dishes, how can you decide which utensils you should carry to your campsite cabin?
+The recipes will lead your way.

 1. Campfire Tripod: